Looking for financial relief during the time of COVID-19? Check this list of resources for opportunities available to

 The SBA’s Economic Injury Disaster Loan was expanded under the CARES Act.
 These low-interest loans are for businesses that have suffered substantial economic injury as a result of COVID-19.
-At this time, the SBA is only accepting new applications from US agriculture businesses.
-Previously submitted applications from businesses not the in the agriculture sector are being reviewed on a first come, first serve basis.
-Learn more about the disaster assistance loans here and apply directly through the SBA’s website.
+Learn more about the disaster assistance loans and apply directly through the SBA’s website.
 It reopened on June 15th.

 Small businesses can apply for the CARES Act programs outlined above as long as the funds are not used for the same purpose.

 State and City Government Relief